Skip to content

 How It Works

 Theatre connects your AI agent to your Godot game through the Model Context Protocol (MCP).
-Spectator observes the running game via a GDExtension addon.
+Stage observes and interacts with the running game via a GDExtension addon.
 Director modifies scenes through the editor or headless Godot.
 Both communicate over TCP, exposing structured tools your agent already knows how to use.

 The Dashcam Moment